EitanBakirov/malicious-file-prediction/README.md

-# Data Science – Final Project
+# Machine Learning – Final Project

 ## Overview

-This data science project aims to solve a binary classification problem using static file analysis.
+This project aims to solve a binary classification problem using static file analysis.
 The goal is to classify files as either malicious or non-malicious based on a set of features, some of which are known and others are anonymous.
 The project involves exploratory data analysis, data preprocessing, machine learning model building, and evaluation.

 For a more in depth explanation of all our proccess of work you can access "report_english.pdf"/ "report_hebrew.pdf" or the notebook itself "notebook.ipynb".